Back pay for unpaid wages and overtime: Who qualifies?

-California has the strictest labor laws in the country, requiring minimum and overtime wages, rest and meal breaks and reimbursements for business expenses.
+California employers are required to pay minimum and overtime wages, rest and meal breaks, and reimbursements for business expenses.
 The laws also include rigorous guidelines for classifying workers as independent contractors, meaning that many workers are protected as employees under California law even if they would be considered independent contractors in other states.

 Do you qualify?